 The complete Rim Drive is about 33 miles long and it attracts cross-country skiers in the winter time and bikers, hikers and cars during the summer to take this beautiful and scenic drive.

-Join a Park Ranger every Saturday and Sunday at 1 p.m. (from late November until end of April) for a 2 hour snowshoe walk.
-Snowshoes are provides free of charge and no previous snowshoeing experience is necessary.
+Join a Park Ranger every Saturday and Sunday at 1 p.m. (from late November until end of April) for a 2-hour snowshoe walk.
+Snowshoes are provided free of charge and no previous snowshoeing experience is necessary.
 The space on each tour is limited and advanced registration is recommended.
 Register at the Steel Visitor Center or call 541-594-3100.